15 SMART Goals Examples for Kids

 9. Participate in a School Play

 “I want to be offered a main part in the school play.
-I will work toward this goal by practicing my lines for 30 minutes per day until the day of auditions.”
+I will work toward this goal by practicing my lines for 30 minutes daily until the day of auditions.”

-S: This child plans to practice lines for the school play for 30 minutes a day.
+S: This child plans to practice lines for the school play for 30 minutes daily.

 M: This goal can be measured with time and the number of days left until audition day.

-A: This is an achievable goal, as someone has to get the leading role.
+A: This goal is achievable, as someone has to get the leading role.

-R: This is a relevant goal for all children who are interested in theater.
+R: This is a relevant goal for all children interested in theater.

 T: The deadline for this goal is the day of auditions.